Oneirical/bevy_tgfp/tutorial/5-laser-sumo-rave.md

 No. We simply have not **scheduled our systems**.

-###
+# System Scheduling

 Marking systems as `Update` only means they trigger every tick.
 In which *order* they trigger, however, that's fully up to chance!
+This causes a dizzying amount of non-deterministic bugs.

 To prevent this, we must tell Bevy in which order all our events and animations are handled.
 As a starting point, let us diagnose just how bad it has gotten.